email4prasanth/Security_Backup/ECS.md

    - Ensure that your ECS services are using the latest, patched container images.
    - Use **ECS Service Auto-Deployments** to automatically replace tasks when a new revision of the task definition is created.

-## 10. IAM Roles for Services
-   - Use IAM roles for ECS services to control permissions more securely and follow the principle of least privilege.
-   - Set up role-based access for managing ECS services, ensuring that only authorized users can deploy or modify services.

 <!-- I am using ECS service i want to enhance my backup how can i achieve it -->
 # Enhancing Backups for ECS Service